Remi-Coulom/joedb/doc/source/opening_files.rst

  - ``Encoded_File`` performs on-the-fly encoding and decoding of data.
 This can be used for transparent compression or encryption.
 Does not support concurrency and durability.
+ - ``Upgradable_File<File_Type>`` makes all write operations successful, but nothing is actually written to the file.
+This is convenient if you want to apply :doc:`automatic schema upgrades <schema_upgrade>` to a read-only file.

 You can also create your own file class by subclassing ``Generic_File`` and implementing its virtual functions.